 The day will start with a welcome assembly where students will be placed into Mentor Groups.
-They will then spend time with their Mentor Teacher and Peer Support Leaders, and will be led through the start of our Secondary School Readiness Program including a variety of fun activities to get to know each other and the College.
+They will then spend time with their Mentor Teacher and Year 10 Peer Support Leaders, and will be led through the start of our Secondary School Readiness Program including a variety of fun activities to get to know each other and the College and the start of their iPad setup (see p.7)

-Over the following few weeks, and essentially the rest of the Term and year, students will be guided through everything they need to know about St Leo's and being at high school, from familiarising them with the campus and walking through timetables to our 'Jump Start' iPad and IT sessions to guide them every step of the way.
+Over the following few weeks, and essentially the rest of the Term and year, students will be guided through everything they need to know about St Leo's and being at high school, from familiarising them with the campus and how to read timetables to our 'Jump Start' iPad and IT sessions to guide them every step of the way.

-Getting home on the first day
+Getting Home on the First Day

 Students will be dismissed at 2.30pm on their first day.
-Please ensure that you have arrangements in place for your child to make their own way home, or to be collected from the Yardley Road entrance to the College at 2.30pm.
+Please ensure that you have arrangements in place for your child to make their own way home, or to be collected from the Yardley Avenue entrance to the College at 2.30pm.